 When the fee has not been paid and the application has not been rejected, the registration service notifies the interested party of the time-limit for paying the amount unpaid if registration is not to be rejected.

-The same procedure is followed when the amount initially paid is insufficient and is not completed.
+The same procedure is followed when the amount initially paid is insufficient and no additional amount is paid.

 Application for registration in person, by post or online